David Montgomery Player Prop Bets for NFL Week 18 | Chicago vs. Minnesota 1/9/2022

 Recent Performances

-- Montgomery put together a 64-yard rushing performance in last week's matchup with the Giants, carrying the ball 22 times while scoring two touchdowns.
+- In last week's outing against the Giants, Montgomery carried the ball 22 times for 64 yards and scored two touchdowns.

-- Montgomery has run for 169 yards on 61 carries (56.3 yards per game) with three touchdowns over his last three outings.
+- Over his last three games, Montgomery has rushed for 169 yards (56.3 per game) on 61 carries with three touchdowns.

 Montgomery's Chicago Teammates